google/santa/README.md

 2) Apply for your own [kext signing certificate](https://developer.apple.com/contact/kext/).
 Apple will only grant this for broad distribution within an organization, they won't issue them just for testing purposes.

-If you just want to locally test changes to the kext code, you should enable kext-dev mode, instructions for which can be found on the Apple developer site.

 Contributing
 ============